1/2 or whole Beef

 What that means for costs is:

 A 400lb half would cost $2200 just for the carcass.
-If Mohawk’s prices remain stable, that should be about another $400-500 for the slaughter, cut, and wrap on the half.
+If processor's prices remain stable, that should be about another $400-600 for the slaughter, cut, and wrap on the half depending on how you have it wrapped.

-For our Roseburg and Southern Oregon customers, we have a slaughter date set at Crystal Creek Meats in Roseburg
+For our Roseburg and Southern Oregon customers, we have a slaughter date set at Crystal Creek Meats in Roseburg.
+For our customers north of us we have slaughter dates at Mohawk Valley Meats in Springfield.
+Slaughter will be mid-July to early August.

 We will require a $200 deposit per half at the time of reservation.